mabafaba/giomap/README.md

 - Popup not working reliably on circle / rectangle
 - add user name and id to drawings on upon creation
 - add authentification (who can see which maps)

+### Simplify Codebase
+- get rid of Alpine.js and replace with vanilla JS / jQuery.
+Frontend frameworks are overrated.
+- get rid of ejs templating enginge.
+Use plain HTML. // see https://dev.to/andreygermanov/modular-html-19o6
+- use socket.io only to alert clients of changes.
+Use REST API for everything else.